Quansight/Quansight-website/apps/consulting/posts/acceleration-in-python-which-is-right-for-your-project.md

   languages
 - Using a Python-accelerating library

-## Why does Python need speeding up in the first place?
+## Why Does Python Need Speeding Up in the First Place?

 Some of the same qualities that make Python user-friendly and good for data science are the same qualities that make Python slow.
 The main reason is that